Home field advantage

 When a game is played in a neutral park, the home team is decided beforehand.
 There are some cases in which a visiting team is considered the home team, for example when a game is moved to the visiting team's ballpark because of non-baseball reasons; in those cases, the "home" team bats last, even though it is not playing in its own ballpark.

 During the regular season, each team plays an equal number of home and road games, although rainouts may intervene and shorten the schedule.
 In addition, a rained out home game that is replayed on the road at the end of the season is usually played with the host team as the home team, even though it would have been the visiting team had the game been played on its originally scheduled date.
+There have been cases however when teams have had to play more road games because they were unable to use their home ballpark.

 In the postseason, the team with the better record has home field advantage in a majority of games; there are tiebreakers to determine which team gets the advantage in case the two have the same record.
 In the World Series, home field advantage alternated between the National League and American League until the 2003 World Series, when it began to be awarded to the league which had won that season's All-Star Game.
 This practice was ended with the signing of a new Collective Bargaining Agreement before the 2017 season.
 Like in other postseason series, home field advantage is once again given to the team with the better regular season record.